 The effects faced by the human body due to radiation is classified into two categories:

 - Threshold effects

 - Non-threshold effects

 It occurs when levels of radiation exposure are tens, hundreds, or thousands of times higher than the background, and usually when the exposure is over a very short time, such as a few minutes.
 They do not occur when doses of radiation are smaller than the threshold value.

 It can occur at any level of radiation exposure.
-However, the risk of harmful health effects generally increases the amount of radiation absorbed.
+However, the risk of harmful health effects of radiation generally increases the amount of radiation absorbed.
 The most studied non-threshold effect is cancer.
-Studies are somewhat complicated by the facts that most cancers are not caused by radiation, exposure to a particular dose may cause cancer in one person but not in another, and cancer often doesn’t appear until many years after the exposure
+Studies are somewhat complicated by the fact that most cancers are not caused by radiation, exposure to a particular dose may cause cancer in one person but not in another, and cancer often doesn’t appear until many years after the exposure

 Effects of Radiation on Human Body

 The side effects of radiation cause ionization of atoms which affects the molecules of the human body which further affects the cells, tissues, organs, and the whole body.
 Following are the body parts that are most commonly affected by the radiation:

 When the radiation exposure is more than 200 rems, the hair loss becomes quick and it occurs in clumps.